CareRevolutions/stratosphere-skills-assessment/README.md

 # Welcome to the Stratosphere skills assessment!
 ___
 The purpose of this assessment is for applicants to showcase their skills.
-You are not being graded, it's just a way for us to have a baseline of your skills for the interview.
+We use the results of the assessment to have a baseline of your skills for the interview.

 ## Directions
 Pick 4 areas of expertise and answer the sets of questions.
 Some sets of questions may have data files that contain valuable information needed to answer questions.